 Email: robinj8@rpi.edu

 Jenna is a PhD student in the Department of Biological Sciences at Rensselaer.
 Her research focuses on spatial and temporal variability in ecosystem metabolism and greenhouse gas dynamics in lakes.
 Her work uses a network of high-frequency sensors in combination with long-term data and manual sampling in lakes in the Pocono mountains in Pennsylvania and the Adirondack State Park in New York.
-Jenna has actively contributed to projects within the Global Lake Ecological Observatory Network (GLEON) and is a co-chair of the Graduate Student Association (GSA).
-Jenna has also been involved in scientific outreach initiatives; she was the chair of the GLEON GSA Communications Committee for two years and has contributed to educational outreach at Lacawac Sanctuary.
+Jenna has actively contributed to projects within the Global Lake Ecological Observatory Network (GLEON) and was a Co-chair of the Graduate Student Association (GSA) for three years.
+Jenna has also been involved in scientific outreach initiatives; she has volunteered at Troy School 2 teaching third graders about science, she was the chair of the GLEON GSA Communications Committee for two years and has contributed to educational outreach at Lacawac Sanctuary.
 Before enrolling at Rensselaer, Jenna graduated from Marist College in 2018 with degrees in Biology and Environmental Science and Policy.
 In addition to researching lakes, Jenna enjoys running, climbing, and photography. |

 Email: glinem@rpi.edu